 MP for Hertsmere

-Sir Oliver Dowden is the Conservative MP for Hertsmere, first elected in 2015.
-He has held a string of senior government roles, notably Deputy Prime Minister, Secretary of State for Digital, Culture, Media and Sport, and Chancellor of the Duchy of Lancaster, and has also served in prominent positions within the party and in opposition roles.
+Sir Oliver Dowden is a Conservative MP for Hertsmere, first elected in 2015.
+He has held a string of senior government roles, including Deputy Prime Minister and Cabinet Office duties, and has also served as Chancellor of the Duchy of Lancaster.
+He has a long parliamentary career with a strong record of party loyalty.

 Generated 21 February 2026